w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 ## Shards

 Every shard in Ethereum 2.0 has the same STF.
-Each shards will submit "crosslinks" to the beacon chain and implement an eWasm execution environment.
+Each shard will submit "crosslinks" to the beacon chain and implement an eWasm execution environment.
 EWasm is a restricted subset of Wasm for contracts in Ethereum.
 The eWasm interface provides a set of methods available to contracts.
 There should be a similar set of development tools like Truffle and Ganache to develop for eWasm.
 [7]